-Brampton Plan provides a framework for a range of traditional economic opportunities to thrive, together where well-established industrial sectors, combined with new and expanding sectors, such as food and beverage, advanced manufacturing, health and life science sciences, innovation and technology, film and entertainment industries, and logistics that will can thrive, and pave the way for our economic prosperity in Brampton over the next 30 years within Employment areas.
+Brampton Plan provides a framework where well-established industrial sectors, combined with new and expanding sectors, such as advanced manufacturing, health and life sciences, innovation and technology, film and entertainment industries, and logistics can thrive, and pave the way for economic prosperity in Brampton over the next 30 years.
 Existing Employment areas will continue to adapt to changing markets, redevelop and intensify along area edges where they are served by transit and improved active transportation infrastructure.
 Allowing for changing industries and employment contexts, while ensuring their long-term protection for employment uses, will ensure the long-term economic prosperity of the city and ensure a diversified economic base for existing and future businesses.

-Mixed-Use Employment areas are clusters of economic activity and provide a broad range of non-residentialemployment and employment-supportive uses, as well as limited opportunities for residential uses only within certain Major Transit Station Areas, (subject to the planning context and relevant studies completed for each Major Transit Station Area-).
+Mixed-Use Employment areas are clusters of economic activity and provide a broad range of employment and employment-supportive uses, as well as limited opportunities for residential uses only within certain Major Transit Station Areas, (subject to the planning context and relevant studies completed for each Major Transit Station Area).
 Mixed-Use Employment areas will generally be located on the periphery of Employment Areas.
 They will evolve through the continued expansion of Rapid Transit and transit stations along Corridors.
 Transit-supportive densities within these areas can also provide a physical buffer between Employment Areas and Neighbourhoods.